Tolins Tyres (NSE:TOLINS) PE Ratio (TTM): 11.49 (As of Jul. 12, 2026) — 15% Below Median

 Tolins Tyres Business Description

-Tolins Tyres Ltd is one of the companies that are present in both verticals - manufacturing of new tyres and tread rubber.
-The company is engaged in manufacturing of bias tyres for a comprehensive array of vehicles (including light commercial, agricultural and two/three-wheeler vehicles) and precured tread rubber and is also involved in the manufacturing of ancillary products like bonding gum, vulcanizing solution, tyre flaps and tubes.
+Tolins Tyres Ltd is one of the companies that are present in both verticals, namely the manufacturing of new tyres and tread rubber.
+The company is engaged in the manufacturing of bias tyres for a comprehensive array of vehicles (including light commercial, agricultural and two/three-wheeler vehicles) and precured tread rubber and is also involved in the manufacturing of ancillary products like bonding gum, vulcanizing solution, tyre flaps and tubes.